hestiacp/hestiacp-docs/customize_hestia.rst

 *************************************
-How can I customise a default theme
+How can I customise a default theme?
 *************************************

 Changes to the default supplied themes are always over written during updates.
-How ever via the v-add-sys-theme you can create a new theme.
+However via the v-add-sys-theme you can create a new theme.

 When we want to change the dark theme